nguyenvukhang/kitty2/docs/faq.rst

 :kbd:`ctrl+shift+1`.

-How do I change the colors in a running kitty instance?
+How do I change the colors in a running alatty instance?
 ------------------------------------------------------------

 The easiest way to do it is to use the :doc:`themes kitten </kittens/themes>`,